 A father’s love involves sacrifice.
 The daily grind can be very taxing in order for a father to provide financially and sufficiently for his family.
 The long hours, the short nights, and the mental and physical drain often can threaten the time and attention he wants to give to his family.
 Yet a loving father strives to balance making sacrifices both on the job and in the home.

 Children long for their parents’ affection and especially physical affection from a father.
 Multiple studies have shown that this is one of the cornerstones of healthy development and strong self-esteem.
-Daily hugs, time spent snuggling on the couch, or wrestling matches on the floor—children and fathers were made for moments like these.
+Children and fathers need physical affection, like daily hugs, time spent snuggling on the couch, or wrestling matches on the floor.

 The ability of a father to keep his cool when things get heated is a quality that children need to see often.
 Self-controlled gentleness and kindness when life and children are anything but speak love to a child.
 Fathers have the privilege of intentionally being gentle with the smallest people—their children.